cfr42/nfssext/cfr-lm/README.md

 Version 1.8a reverts the changes made in 1.8.

+Version 1.9 moves TS1 encoding subset declarations into font definition files.
+An option nomaths/nomath is provided to skip configuration of maths fonts, following the setup in current lmodern.sty.
+For versions of LaTeX prior to 2025-06-01, TC subset declarations are repeated in cfr-lm.sty.
+For older versions, nfssext-cfr ensures they are tolerated in the fd files, even though they are likely to be ineffective.

 A more detailed history is included in the documentation and sources.

 # Documentation